 Francis practices primarily in the areas of corporate and commercial litigation.
-His practice includes representation in high-stakes disputes for a wide-range of clients in many industries as well as for municipally-owned utility companies, government entities and non-profits in multiple states.
+His practice includes representation in high-stakes disputes for a wide-range of clients in many industries as well as for utility companies, governmental entities and non-profits in multiple states.
 He also has enjoyed success in litigating, in both federal and state appellate courts, groundbreaking Second Amendment cases and related constitutional issues on behalf of civil rights organizations.
 In 2015, he was honored with The Chief Justice William Killen Award for Distinguished Second Amendment Appellate Advocacy.

 He is the managing member of the Wilmington, Delaware, office of Eckert Seamans Cherin & Mellott, LLC.
-He is also on the firm’s Executive Committtee and serves as a Co-Chair of the firm’s Commercial Litigation Group.
+He is also on the firm’s Executive Committtee and serves as a Vice-Chair of the firm’s Commercial Litigation Group.
 Martindale-Hubbell has given him its highest rating of “AV” based on peer review of ability and ethical standards.
 He has been described as “a brand name in Delaware corporate litigation” and has also been referred to as the “dean of Delaware law bloggers”.
 Another publication has written: “Pileggi’s blog is the premier online resource for coverage of the Delaware Chancery Court”.
 Yet another called his blog “essential reading for anyone interested in Delaware corporate law”.
 In 2016, he was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business as a “Recognized Practitioner” in Chancery – Delaware.

 His litigation practice emphasizes representation in high-stakes disputes of corporations, stockholders, members of boards of directors, members and managers of LLCs, and those with managerial or ownership interests in other forms of entities.
 He has extensive experience in matters involving fiduciary duties and corporate governance as well as summary proceedings under the Delaware General Corporation Law.